1. Changelog

 break .

-continue The execution is done just before leaving the enclosing block E.
+continue The execution is done just before leaving the enclosing block E. In particular

-Multiple defer statements execute in the reverse lexical order they appeared in E. Within a single defer statement D, if D contains one or more defer statements of its own, then these defer statements are also executed in reverse lexical order at the end of S, recursively, according to the rules of this clause.
+return Multiple defer statements execute in the reverse lexical order they appeared in E. Within a single defer statement D, if D contains one or more defer statements of its own, then these defer statements are also executed in reverse lexical order at the end of S, recursively, according to the rules of this clause.

 If E has any defer statements D that have been reached and their S have not yet executed, but the program is terminated or leaves E through any means including: